havnaroth/havnaroth/_posts/2025-02-06-forensics-amcache.md

 ![img-description](/assets/img/windows-amcache-yield.png)
 _AmcacheParser yield_

-Usually the thing thats most interesting is `20250207120402_Amcache_UnassociatedFileEntries.csv`.
+Usually the thing thats most interesting is `20250207120402_Amcache_UnassociatedFileEntries.csv` however this may depend on kind of conducted investigation.

 So we open that up with TimelineExplorer for nice clear view.